 I am a licensed and certified speech-language pathologist, technology consultant, eldertech advocate, mother of four wonderful young adults and the founder of Innovative Speech Therapy.
-My passion is to do all that I can to help families, educators, and therapists address a wide variety of communication, cognitive, literacy, and learning challenges.
+My passion is to do all that I can to help families, educators, caregivers, and therapists address a wide variety of communication, cognitive, literacy, and learning challenges.
 Over my years as a speech therapist, I’ve worked to fine-tune my uniquely effective approach to therapy and professional development.
 I believe in empowering individuals, families, and professionals through affordable, cutting-edge technologies that many of us already have in our homes, schools and workplace.

 I believe that education should never end, and so I am constantly on the lookout for new, innovative ways to help my clients.
 I received the “Most Outstanding Contribution to the Field” award from the Maryland Speech-Language-Hearing Association, as well as the “Technovator Award” from MATN (Maryland Assistive Technology Network) sponsored by The Johns Hopkins University School of Education for Technology in Education and the Maryland State Department of Education.